lundegaard/redux-tools/packages/injectors-react/README.md

 1. You do not need to handle namespacing at all.
    - Just use the component the same way you'd use react-redux's `<Provider />`.
 2. You are able to access the current namespace using React context from anywhere inside a widget and you are using a single virtual DOM for all widgets.
-   - You can wrap the entire application in a single `<Provider withNamespace={withNamespace}>` component and you are done!
+   - You can wrap the entire application in a single `<Provider useNamespace={useNamespace}>` component and you are done!
 3. You are not using a single virtual DOM or you cannot reliably access the namespace from a nested component.
    - You should resort to wrapping each widget separately by using `<Provider namespace={namespace}>` instead.